 If you want to improve your b2b lead generation, you need to know your target customer.
 When you know who your target customer is, you can start to build a list formed from companies and decision makers that could be interested in your product/solution.
 Ideally, you should own the person’s name, e-mail address, company name, and phone number.

 A phone number and an e-mail address are dependable information that can help you to initiate contact with the prospect.
 You can build this list on your own, or you can use a reliable b2b lead generation service provider.

 You need to have your outreach plan ready.
 Set a specific number of prospects to outreach to per day, per week, and per month too.

 The main goal of the initial contact is to start a relationship with the prospect.
-Don’t get all pushy and copy-paste your elevator pitch in you initial messages.
+Also, don’t get all pushy and copy-paste your elevator pitch in your initial messages.
 Instead, start a relationship and nurture it.
 Start with forming a strong bond with the decision maker.
-Send them e-mails that are nothing but text and with no more than few paragraphs in them.
+Likewise, send them e-mails that are nothing but text and with no more than a few paragraphs in them.

 Get your prospects on the phone

 That’s right.
 After you formed a relationship with your leads and they’re ready to talk to you more about your solution, the next thing that you need to do is to schedule a call where you can discuss matters further.

 This is a call where you can talk human-to-human with the prospect.
 In fact, you don’t have to act like a cheesy salesman and push your products down your client’s throat.
 The ‘Wolf of Wall Street’ era is long gone and it should not be your primary method of phone selling.